MicrosoftDocs/power-platform/power-virtual-agents/teams/admin-share-bots-teams.md

 >If you are an owner of an Azure Active Directory group associated with a team, but you are not also a member of that group, you might not see the team in the Power Apps and Power Virtual Agents apps in Microsoft Teams.
 >You can add yourself as a member to the team and it will resolve the issue after a few minutes.

-## Share bots

-Everyone on your team has access to the bots you create.

-To share your bot with other users, you need to [add them to your team](https://support.microsoft.com/office/add-members-to-a-team-in-teams-aff2249d-b456-4bc3-81e7-52327b6b38e9).
+To share your bot with other users for collaboration, you need to [add them to your team](https://support.microsoft.com/office/add-members-to-a-team-in-teams-aff2249d-b456-4bc3-81e7-52327b6b38e9).

 >[!NOTE]
 >It could take up to 15 minutes before the new team member sees the team in the Power Virtual Agents app.